-Thanks to Dr.Corda to suggesting expansion of an initially very incomplete article.
-Also to L. Glinka for outlining the importance of Gryzinski's semi classical derivation of scattering results.
-This work is supported in part by National Nature Science Foundation of China grant No. 110752
+Thanks to Dr. Corda to suggesting expansion of an initially very incomplete article.
+Also to Lukasz Glinka for outlining the importance of Gryzinski's semiclassical derivation of scattering results.
+The main point of the Gryzinski derivation is that one does not need Hilbert space (usually associated with QM) to obtain what is thought to be a quantum physics result.

+This work is supported in part by National Nature Science Foundation of China grant No110752